-- 1) When a storm hits - (1) Pay attention to the weather information and inspect the building in which you live, reinforcing it as needed.
-Also, bring inside any outdoor items that could get blown around. - The three basic rules in a storm (1) Pay attention (2) Perform (3) Be ready to evacuate repairs quickly information
+- 1) Before a storm hits - (1) Pay attention to the weather information and inspect the building in which you live, reinforcing it as needed.
+Also, bring inside any outdoor items that could get blown around.

+The three basic rules in a storm

+- (1) Pay attention (2) Perform (3) Be ready to to weather inspections and information repairs quickly - evacuate

-- (2) Move away from large trees, block walls and other objects that may collapse.
-Move cars, motorcycles, and other vehicles as needed. - (3) Take steps to prevent flooding in low-lying areas, for instance, by preparing sandbags - (4) Use curtains and blinds to be ready in case of glass windows shatter, and stay away from glass windows. - (5) In areas where landslides are expected, make preparations to evacuate as soon as possible.
+- (2) Move cars, motorcycles, and other vehicles as needed. - (3) Take steps to prevent flooding in low lying areas, for instance, by preparing sandbags, and relocate valuable items to a room on the second floor or higher. - (4) In areas where landslides are expected, make preparations to evacuate as soon as possible. - 2) When a storm hits - (1) Use curtains and blinds to protect against any glass windows that may shatter, and keep away from glass windows. - (2) Do not go outside the building.